Let’s face it: we’ve always loved reading other people’s letters.

 The Journey of Our Love is a collection of the letters exchanged between Gianna and Pietro, letters that reflect the holiness of everyday lives and the concern that they had for each other, their children, their extended families, and the world.
 It is an inspiring look at the holiness of life lived to the fullest and a testament to love within the partnership of marriage.

-We are offering The Journey of Our Love at 20% off February 14 and 15.
 Why not let the love of Gianna and Pietro revive the love in your own life!
 Touching, inspiring, and refreshingly human, their exchanges during this brief time reflect the everyday experiences and the abounding love of a modern day couple.
 Offering glimpses into their courtship, engagement, and marriage, they fill a significant chapter in the book of Christian spirituality.
 They reveal that the way of holiness can unfold in the midst of this world.